Funding the Wyandotte Creek GSA

 Provided below are the revenue projections for the GSA for a five-year period (without grant funds).
 This budget includes the additional implementation costs associated with the three user class fee.
 The three user class fee includes non-irrigated user, irrigated surface water user and irrigated groundwater user.

-5-Year Budget with irrg SW and irrig GW implementation costs.pdf
+5-Year Budget with irrg SW and irrig GW implementation costs.pdf2023 Funding Reports

 The Fee Report describes the basis for the Wyandotte Creek GSA's proposed fee to each assessable parcel within the Wyandotte Creek GSA jurisdiction in order to provide groundwater management services in compliance with the Sustainable Groundwater Management Act (SGMA).
 The Draft Fee Report that was presented to the Wyandotte Creek Board at their May 25, 2023 meeting has been updated to reflect their motion to select the three user classes and charge the corresponding fee as described in the Fee Draft Report.